MyDrift-user/userscripts-styles/README.md

 # Userscripts & Styles

-A collection of userscripts and userstyles
+A collection of userscripts and userstyles mostly made for BBBaden's adaption of Moodle.
 By me and other credited users

 Install [Violentmonkey](https://violentmonkey.github.io/)